thailey01/mwi-benchmark/README.md

 ## Instructions

-Please complete the following steps to the best of your ability, and include all pieces in an email to mj@buildmidwestern.com.
+Please complete the following steps to the best of your abilit.
 All applications should be submitted once with all pieces of the application in a zip file.
 Please reference the folder/zip firstname_lastname_MM-YYYY as an example of the way in which we want this submitted.
+Please send the resulting zip file in an email to mj@buildmidwestern.com.
 In that folder is a readme file that you should use to record your results and information on each of the following steps.

 ---